junqing-zhang/junqing-zhang.github.io/_pages/opportunities.md

 I am also very keen to explore new areas.

 If you are interested, please drop me an email (junqing.zhang at liverpool.ac.uk) with your CV.

+{% include toc %}

+# Requirement
+## Background
+* The applicant should hold or expect to hold a BSc or MSc degree in a relevant discipline such as Electrical Engineering, Computer Science, and Applied Mathematics, etc.
+* Relevant experience in one or more of the following will be an advantage: wireless communications and networks, software defined radios, cyber security, machine learning, signal processing and statistics, optimisation.
+* Strong mathematical background and/or programming skills in languages such as MATLAB, Python, C++, R, etc are highly preferred.
+* Good English skills.

+## English Language Requirement
+English language test certificate (minimum IELTS 6.5 with no components lower than 5.5 or other equivalent English qualifications)

+Please note this requirement is applicable to both full PhD students and visiting PhD students.
+Please visit our [website](https://www.liverpool.ac.uk/study/international/apply/english-language/){:target="_blank"} for details.

 # Potential Funding
 ## Newton International Fellowships for Post-Doc